M4rotte/docker-centreon/README.md

  2) set the root password (from an env. variable)
  3) set grants necessary for root to connect from the central with password

-Then (or if the server is already configured) MariaDB is run to listen to requests.
+Then (or if the server was already configured) MariaDB is run to listen to requests.

+#### Entrypoint

+Entrypoint is a Bash script.

-The 'mysqld' process is killed with SIGTERM (so is gracefuly terminated) whatever the container receive SIGINT, SIGTERM, SIGQUIT or SIGSTOP.
+The 'mysqld' process is killed with SIGTERM (so is gracefuly terminated [according to MariaDB documentation](https://mariadb.com/kb/en/library/shutdown/)) whatever the container receive SIGINT, SIGTERM, SIGQUIT or SIGSTOP.

 '/var/lib/mysql' is, of course, a Docker volume.